srsapireddy/OpenLANE_EDA/README.md

 * Around 0.061ns
-4. rise cell delay (propagation delay): the time difference between the  50% of the output We need to use the layout and create a LEF file and use this file in openlane and plug it in PICORV 32 core.
+4. rise cell delay (propagation delay): the time difference between the  50% of the output We need to use the layout and create a LEF file and use this file in Openlane and plug it in PICORV 32 core.

 ### MAGIC VLSI Layout Tool (efabless): http://opencircuitdesign.com/